ucsb-cs16/ucsb-cs16.github.io/_resources/csil_macro.md

 [username@csilvm-08 ~]$
 ```

-1. In your root directory, open and edit `.bash_profile`.
-This file may or may not already exist in your root directory (to check use `ls -a`).
+1. In the root directory, open and edit `.bash_profile`.
+This file may or may not already exist (to check use `ls -a`).
 	```
 	cd && vim .bash_profile
 	```